fomightez/b-roll-binder/README.md

 bash drawHelix.sh myDNA.fa
 ```

-Where `myDNA.fa` above is replaced with the anem of your sequence file.
+	Where `myDNA.fa` above is replaced with the name of your sequence file.

 - **Move the right-hand border to the right of the scrolling DNA to the left if it leaves to much open space to the right side of the panel.**